freeCodeCamp/pantry-for-good/CONTRIBUTING.md

 ### Setup Linting

-You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to our Foodbank App's coding conventions. (you can find a summary of those rules [here](https://github.com/FreeCodeCamp/food-bank-app/blob/staging/.eslintrc)).
+You should have [ESLint running in your editor](http://eslint.org/docs/user-guide/integrations.html), and it will highlight anything doesn't conform to our Foodbank App's coding style conventions. (you can find a summary of those rules [here](https://github.com/FreeCodeCamp/food-bank-app/blob/staging/.eslintrc)).

 > Please do not ignore any linting errors, as they are meant to **help** you and to ensure a clean and simple code base.